 Valerie’s past experiences with service include volunteering at both high school and college track meets.
 Valerie has participated in multiple fundraising events led by her hometown community.
 She has also volunteered through her local YMCA by helping organize and run various community activities.

-Valerie is a sophomore on the Stanford Women’s Track and Field team.
+Valerie is a junior on the Stanford Women’s Track and Field team.
 She participated in the ACE in India program during the summer of 2018.
-During the summer she worked at a local school as well as a local organization, Butterflies, that reaches out to street-connected children.
-At Butterflies, she learned about a program the organization supports where the children operate their own bank in order to save money for bigger purchases.
-She is majoring in Economics with a concentration in Finance.
+During the summer, she worked at a local school as well as a local organization, Butterflies, that reaches out to street-connected children.
+At Butterflies, she learned about many of the organization’s programs, including one where children operate their own bank in order to save money for bigger purchases.
+She is double majoring in Psychology and Management Science and Engineering.
 The program exposed her to different ways of life and changed her perspective on service and the ethics of doing service work.
-After her experience in India, Valerie is excited to learn more about how she can use and improve her new skills and understanding to reach out to other communities.
+Valerie’s experience in India sparked her excitement to learn more about how she can use and improve her new skills and understanding to reach out to other communities.
+Valerie has been an ACE Ambassador for a year now; she enjoys contributing to the program and preparing student-athletes for their ACE experience!

 Want to hear more about Valerie’s ACE experience?
 Contact Valerie.